Building a Science Fantasy World Map From Star Systems to Magical Realms

 Description: Instead of exploding outward, a star collapses in reverse, absorbing nearby light and energy, creating a sphere of “unlight.”

-An entire civilization is said to have “fallen in,” and their voices still echo across time.
+An entire civilization is said to have “fallen in,” to the star, and their voices still echo across time.
+The medes try to record their voices when they echo but it is difficult to make out what they are saying.

-“Unlight crystals” harvested from the region are used in temporal magic, black-market espionage tools, and anti-divination spells.
+“Unlight crystals” can be harvested from the region are used in temporal magic, black-market espionage tools, and anti-divination spells.

 The Church of Chronos considers it a holy womb of rebirth, sending pilgrims in hopes of ascending.